zero-copy-labs/deploy-ui-to-cloudflare/README.md

 ## Features

 - Deploy static sites to Cloudflare Pages
-- Delete existing Cloudflare Pages projects
+- Delete existing Cloudflare Pages projects (with automatic cleanup of excess deployments)
 - Configure custom headers for deployed sites
 - Create GitHub deployments for PR previews with automatic cleanup
 - Automatically comment on PRs with deployment URLs